-by John Brown, HaveFunBiking.com
+by John Brown

-Earbuds for Music
+Earbuds for favorite music

 The most common way people listen to music is through earbuds.
 Earbuds do a great job because they fit snugly into your ear (eliminating a lot of wind noise), are light and collapsible, and don’t need an additional power source.
 The downside of earbuds is they can limit your ability to hear your surroundings.
 We take for granted how much our auditory sense contributes to our ability to ride comfortably through the world.
-If you want to use earbuds it’s best you use just one.
+If you want to use earbuds, you should use just one.
 Most media devices will allow you to shift all music to one earbud, leaving your other ear open and keeping you safe.

-Another popular choice is to use your phone paired to a portable speaker.
+Another popular choice is to use your phone paired with a portable speaker.
 Lots of riders find it easy to mount a speaker to their bike or person.
 Portable speakers maintain good sound quality, rely on their own internal battery, and allow you to hear the world around you.
 The best part is the volume can be adjusted so that others outside of your immediate vicinity won’t hear your choice of boyband!